-B - WORKSHARIN G PLANS State (1) Duration of Plan Before New Ap- proval is Required (2) Limits on Number of Weeks Required Reduction of Work (4) Computation of WBA (5) Financing by Participating Employers (6) New Hampshire 26 weeks 261 At least 10% but not more than 50% WBA multiplied by % reduction in indi- vidual's hours All worksharing benefits charged to worksharing em- ployer regardless of base period or most recent employer charging rules 3 New York 53 weeks 20 At least 20% but not more than 40% WBA multiplied by % reduction in (20- 60%) of individual's usual wages No special financing.
-Benefit charges are by dollar amounts not by effective days New Jersey 12 months 26 At least 10% WBA multiplied by % reduction of in- dividual's wages re- sulting from reduced hours of work All short-time bene- fits paid to individual shall be charged to account of the shared work employer 4 Oklahoma 12 months 26 At least 20% but not more than 40% WBA multiplied by nearest full % of reduction of individ- ual's hours No special financing Oregon 52 weeks 52 Hours reduced at least 20% but not more than 40% WBA multiplied by nearest full % of reduction of the individual's regular weekly hours of work Normal rate unless benefit ratio great than allowed.
-Then reimbursement of work share benefits.
-Pennsylvania 52 weeks 52 At least 20% but not less than 2 em- ployees WBA multiplied by % reduction in indi- vidual hours All worksharing benefits charged to worksharing employ- er regardless of base period Rhode Island 12 months 52 At least 10% but not more than 50% WBA multiplied by % of reduction (or at least 10%) of indi- vidual's usual hours All worksharing benefits charged to worksharing employ- er regardless of base period charging rule Texas 12 months 52 At least 10% but not more than 40% WBA multiplied by % of reduction of individual's hours No special financing Vermont 6 months or date of plan, if earlier 26 At least 20% but not more than 50% WBA multiplied by % of reduction of individual's usual weekly hours of work No special financing Washington 12 months or date of plan, if earlier 52 Not less than 10% nor more than 50% WBA multiplied by % of reduction of individual's usual hours No special financing
+Table 23 - WORKSHARIN G PLANS State (1) Duration of Plan Before New Approval is Required Limits on Number of Weeks (3) Required Reduction of Work (4) Computation of WBA (5) Financing by Participating Employers (6) New Hampshire 26 weeks 261 At least 10% but not more than 50% WBA multiplied by % reduction in individual's hours All worksharing benefits charged to worksharing employer regardless of base period or most recent employer charging rules 3 New York 53 weeks 26 At least 20% but not more than 60% WBA multiplied by % reduction in (20- 60%) of individual's usual wages No special financing.
+Benefit charges are by dollar amounts not by effective days New Jersey 12 months 26 At least 10% WBA multiplied by % reduction of individual's wages resulting from reduced hours of work All short-time benefits paid to individual shall be charged to account of the shared work employer Ohio 4 52 calendar weeks 52 At least 10% but not more than 50% WBA multiplied by reduction percentage then rounded down to next lower dollar During federal financing, only the portion not reimbursed by the federal government.
+After federal financing, normal charging rules apply Oregon 52 weeks 52 At least 20% but not more than 40% WBA multiplied by nearest full % of reduction of the individual's regular weekly hours of work All worksharing benefits are charged to an employer in the same manner as regular benefits or extended benefits.
+Pennsylvania 52 weeks 52 At least 20% (with not less than 2 employees) but not more than 40% WBA multiplied by % reduction in individual hours Charged to employer account(s) in same manner as regular benefits.
+Rhode Island 12 months 52 At least 10% but not more than 50% WBA multiplied by % of reduction (or at least 10%) of individual's usual hours No special financing Texas 12 months 52 At least 10% but not more than 40% WBA multiplied by % of reduction of individual's hours No special financing Vermont 6 months or date of plan, if earlier 26 At least 20% but not more than 50% WBA multiplied by % of reduction of individual's usual weekly hours of work No special financing